24/7 Helpline

 It really is a postcode lottery.

-You can’t use a service outside of your local area.
-While you don’t have to pay for treatment you do have to prove your entitlement to it.
-If you move, while receiving a prescription from your local service, it will soon stop if you don’t link in with the new service provider.
+Furthermore, you can’t use a service outside of your local area.
+Although you don’t have to pay for treatment, you do have to prove your entitlement to it.

 What Do Local Authority Addiction Services Provide?